lnvglr/character-diversion/character-diversion.md

 In the typographic sense this means that some conventions can be explained with practical reasons while others only make sense for the mere reason that a critical mass is following those conventions and breaking them would cause more loss than gain (**example?**).

-The rhythm of ascenders and descenders in Latin script words gives an often unique silhouette to those words improving their readability (**source**).
+The rhythm of ascenders and descenders in Latin script words gives an often unique silhouette to those words improving their readability (Mandel, 1993).
 Ascenders and descenders are letter shape conventions that have evolved over centuries and bring with them a very practical benefit that is still relevant today.

-Writing from left to right had practical reasons, too: In its early days, Latin was written from right to left.
-Eventually, the Romans adopted left-to-right writing direction among other reasons because with a majority of the population being right-handed and using ink for writing, the right hand moving left would smear the ink (**source**).
-Today, where most text is written on a keyboard (**source**), this may not be an issue anymore, but because a critical mass has adopted writing the Latin script from left to right (i.e. 100%), changing this convention would be practically impossible.
+Researchers are not sure as to why certain scripts have settled into the writing direction they did.
+There are theories, however: as for the Latin script, writing from left to right may have had practical reasons: In its early days, Latin was written from right to left.
+Eventually, the theory goes, the Romans adopted left-to-right writing direction among other reasons because with a majority of the population being right-handed and using ink for writing, the right hand moving left would smear the ink.
+It must be noted, however, that there is no real evidence to support this theory.
+Today, where most text is written on a keyboard (Chemin, 2014), this may not be an issue anymore, but because a critical mass has adopted writing the Latin script from left to right (i.e. 100%), changing this convention would be practically impossible.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/4f/Cippo_perugino_con_iscrizione_in_lingua_etrusca.jpg" alt="Cippus Perusinus" style="zoom:15%;" />

 [caption: Cippus Perusinus]

 Finally, there are conventions of ornamentation, like the drop-shaped tail of a Latin small letter ›y‹ or ›j‹.
-And while we got used to seeing those ornaments in serif typefaces, they are conventions that serve no practical reason, and breaking them would not cause chaos to the western world—they are because they have grown to be and just as they have come, they have the ability to go if a critical mass chooses to.
+And while we got used to seeing those ornaments in serif typefaces, they are conventions that serve no practical reason, and breaking them would not cause chaos to the western world—they are because they have grown to be and just as they have come, they have the ability to go if a critical mass wants them to.

 ### Conventions in Hebrew and Latin Typography